ajdelguidice/as3lib-miniAMF/README.md

 <br>Replaces find_module with find_spec and spread load_module out into create_module and exec_module in util.imports.ModuleFinder

 ## Fork Coverage
 Here's a list of everything in this fork and their status (&#95;&#95;init&#95;&#95; files that contain code included as well).
-All pure python modules work properly (according to the test suite) but the cython modules fail some tests (currently 1).
+Every module works according to the tests, I just have to make sure everything works on other python versions and look over each module to make sure things are properly done.

 | Key |              |
 | --- | ------------ |